Liberalism in the United States: Clashes with the New Left on Vietnam

 Liberals vehemently disliked Nixon and he reciprocated in kind with an enemies list.
-Yet as president, Nixon took many policy positions that can only be described as liberal.
 Before Nixon was elected, the liberal wing of his own party favored politicians such as Nelson Rockefeller and William Scranton.
 In 1968 Nixon won the nomination by an appeal to a "silent majority" of conservatives, disgusted and frightened by soaring crime rates and widespread race riots.
-Using executive orders, he single-handedly created the main environmental agency (the Environmental Protection Agency), something that was achieved without a vote in Congress.
+He codified modern conservative ideas like New Federalism, opposition to existing welfare programs in exchange for a heavily means-tested negative income tax with work requirements, and deregulation, but tolerated many liberal policies passed by Congress, which was under near-supermajority control by Democrats for much of his presidency.

+While privately disdainful of the environmental movement, Nixon publicly co-opted many of the laws passed by Congress that guaranteed widespread environmental protections, and reorganized these functions under the Environmental Protection Agency by executive action in 1970, though he did veto the Clean Water Act of 1972.
 He expanded funding for liberal favorites like the National Endowment for the Arts and the National Endowment for the Humanities.
 One of his top advisers was liberal Daniel Patrick Moynihan, who said that "Nixon mostly opted for liberal policies, merely clothing them ... in conservative rhetoric".
 In addition to support for such liberal causes as the arts and the environment, he supported liberalization of laws against recreational drugs.
-To the astonishment of conservatives, he imposed wage and price controls to counteract inflation.
+Despite his opposition to wage and price controls, he imposed such congressionally-approved controls to counteract inflation in 1971.
 Noam Chomsky, who often attacks liberalism from the left, has called Nixon "in many respects the last liberal president".
 Historians increasingly emphasize the liberalism of his administration's policies while not attributing them to Nixon personally.

-Various laws were created during the 1970s.
+Various laws were passed by Congress during the 1970s.
 Examples are Occupational Safety and Health Act and Title IX.
-The Special Supplemental Nutrition Program for Women, Infants and Children also begun.
+The Special Supplemental Nutrition Program for Women, Infants and Children, which started as a pilot program of the Child Nutrition Act of 1966, was codified into law.

-The political dominance of the liberal consensus even into the Nixon years can best be seen in policies by for example the establishment of the Environmental Protection Agency and also in Nixon's failed proposal to replace the welfare system with a guaranteed annual income by way of a negative income tax.
-Affirmative action in its most quota-oriented form was a Nixon administration policy.
+The political dominance of the liberal consensus even into the Nixon years can best be seen in policies such as the creation of the Environmental Protection Agency.
+Affirmative action in its most quota-oriented form was a policy adopted by the Nixon administration.
 Even the Nixon war on drugs allocated two-thirds of its funds for treatment, a far higher ratio than was to be the case under any subsequent President, Republican or Democrat.
 Additionally, Nixon's normalization of diplomatic relations with Communist China and his policy of détente with the Soviet Union were likely more popular with liberals than with his conservative base.
 Nixon also successfully supported a cost-of-living adjustment for Social Security recipients.
 An opposing view was offered by Cass R. Sunstein in The Second Bill of Rights.
 He argues that through his Supreme Court appointments, Nixon effectively ended a decades-long expansion under United States law of economic rights along the lines of those put forward in the Universal Declaration of Human Rights, adopted in 1948 by the United Nations General Assembly.